apsk14/rdmpy/README.md

 ## Background
-Official implementations of Seidel fitting, ring convolution, and ring deconvolution.
+Official implementations of Seidel fitting, ring convolution, ring deconvolution, sheet convolution, and sheet deconvolution.

 Ring convolution allows one to compute the forward model of any rotationally symmetric imaging system.
 Simiarly, Ring deconvolution offers a fast and more accurate alternative to deconvolution (e.g., Wiener filter, Richardson-Lucy) by accounting for radially-varying blur.
 Both only require a single calibration image of a few randomly scattered PSFs.
 They are implemented with the two functions ```ring_convolve``` and ```ring_deconvolve```, respectively.
+Sheet convolution/deconvolution is the same for systems with lateral symmetry, like light-sheet microscopes.

 This repository is still in early stages and will constantly be updated with new functionality and bug-fixes.
 In light of this **please run a ```git pull``` before every use.** It will soon be a PyPI package directly installable with pip.